Types of heat pump

 HVAC

-The answer to 'types of heat pump' is that there are several main types of heat pumps used in homes: air-source, ground-source, and ductless mini-split heat pumps.
-Air-source heat pumps transfer heat between the home and the outside air, while ground-source (or geothermal) heat pumps use the stable underground temperature to heat and cool.
-Ductless mini-split heat pumps are a type of air-source system that doesn't require ductwork.
+The answer to 'types of heat pump' is that there are several main types of heat pumps used in homes: air-source, ground-source (geothermal), and ductless mini-split heat pumps.
+Air-source heat pumps are the most common, using outdoor air to provide heating and cooling.
+Ground-source (or geothermal) heat pumps use the stable underground temperature to transfer heat, which is more efficient but requires more installation.
+Ductless mini-split heat pumps are a type of air-source system that doesn't require ductwork and can heat or cool individual rooms.

 Sources